RossStudtman/HappyDozen/README.md

 #<a name="top"></a>**Happy Dozen**

->Organizes Gallery photos into collections containing user’s favorite 12 images.<hr>
+>Organizes Gallery photos into collections containing user’s favorite 12 images.<hr/>

+*A non-trivial app containing Activities, Fragments, ViewPager, Content Provider backed by SQLite database, Loaders, subclassed Adapters, AsyncTasks, bitmap creation, and more.*

 ##Table of Contents